apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

     RETRY_HTTP_CODES = [500, 502, 503, 504, 522, 524]  # HTTP error codes to retry
 ```

-In Crawlee, you can also setup your custom error handler.
+In Crawlee, you can also set up a custom error handler.
 For retries, `maxRequestRetries` controls how often Crawlee will retry a request before marking it as failed.
-To setup it in code you just need to add the following line of code in your crawler.
+To set it up, you just need to add the following line of code in your crawler.

 ```js
 const crawler = new CheerioCrawler({